Chart Color Schemes

 Infrastructure

-Bribie Island has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally
+Bribie Island has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects that could affect the region.
-Notable ones include Sunderland Drive Residential Estate (Pacific Harbour), Bribie Island Retiree Resort (Sundale), Bribie Island Central Coles Precinct Redevelopment, and Pacific Harbour Bribie Island.
-The following list details those most likely to be relevant.
+AreaSearch has identified 15 projects likely affecting the region.
+Notable initiatives include Sunderland Drive Residential Estate in Pacific Harbour, Bribie Island Retiree Resort at Sundale, redevelopment of Bribie Island Central Coles Precinct, and expansion of Bongaree Village Shopping Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.